kibook/poodlechat/README.md

 The `ServerConfig.StaffChannelAce` variable in [server/config.lua](server/config.lua) defines the ace that determines which players can access the Staff channel.
 By default, it is `chat.staffChannel`.

+If you add/remove the ace for players while the server is running, you must run `spooner_refresh_perms` or restart the resource to apply the changes.

 ## Roles

 Roles are labels that appear next to a player's name in chat, such as "Admin" or "Moderator".
 Each role is associated with an ace, so that any players with that ace will receive that role.
 Optionally, each role can be given a colour that overrides the default local and global chat colours for names.